 The spread of coronavirus has created a disruption that is unprecedented.
 It is causing us to stay home, reduce spending and rethink our priorities.
-For April, economists surveyed by the Wall Street Journal predict that unemployment will reach the highest rate on record at 16.1%.
 During times like these, the natural human reaction is risk aversion.
 Morgan Housel, the author of The Psychology of Money, told CNBC, “When you’ve suddenly woken up to the reality that the world is much more fragile than you once believed, you just have a much lower appetite to take risks about the future than you’ve had before.”
 So, the question becomes, is this the right time to reinvent your career?
 And the answer is, absolutely.

 The new normal has created a certain flexibility for many of us that didn’t previously exist.
 Instead of spending an hour or two a day commuting to the office, we’re able to roll out of bed and join our co-workers on Zoom for our weekly staff meeting.
 Even happy hours are going virtual in order to lessen feelings of social isolation.
 You may finally find yourself in a “groove” in terms of working remotely.
 With more control over your schedule, you have more time to dedicate to other areas of your life.
 Use this moment to take a step back and reinvent your career.
 Explore multiple options.
 Connect with people in fields that you’ve been fascinated by but never had the time to investigate.
 Update your resume and LinkedIn profile.
 Work on your personal brand.
 Have you always wanted to write a book?
 Now may be a good time to start putting an outline together and reaching out to potential publishers.
 Most importantly, keep an open mind and embrace the possibilities.